pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-code-organization-and-stacks/index.md

 ---
-title: "Examining Recommended Practices: Code Placement and Stacks"
+title: "IaC Recommended Practices: Code Organization and Stacks"

-# The date represents the post's publish date, and by default corresponds with
-# the date this file was generated.
-Posts with future dates are visible in development,
-# but excluded from production builds.
-Use the time and timezone-offset portions of
-# of this value to schedule posts for publishing later.
 date: 2023-02-15T13:01:26-07:00

-# Use the meta_desc property to provide a brief summary (one or two sentences)
-# of the content of the post, which is useful for targeting search results or social-media
-# previews.
-This field is required or the build will fail the linter test.
-# Max length is 160 characters.
 meta_desc: This is the first in a series of blog posts on recommended practices for using Pulumi.
-Code placement and the use of Pulumi stacks are the focus areas.
+Code organization and the use of Pulumi stacks are the focus areas.

-# The meta_image appears in social-media previews and on the blog home page.
-# A placeholder image representing the recommended format, dimensions and aspect
-# ratio has been provided for you.
 meta_image: meta.png

-# At least one author is required.
-The values in this list correspond with the `id`
-# properties of the team member files at /data/team/team.
-Create a file for yourself
-# if you don't already have one.
 authors:
     - scott-lowe
     - christian-nunciato
     - aaron-kao

-# At least one tag is required.
-Lowercase, hyphen-delimited is recommended.
 tags:
-    - development-environment
+    - best-practices
     - cloud-engineering

-# See the blogging docs at https://github.com/pulumi/pulumi-hugo/blob/master/BLOGGING.md.
-# for additional details, and please remove these comments before submitting for review.
+    - zephyr
 ---

 This is the first in a series of blog posts that explores how a fictional company---Zephyr Archaeotech Emporium---uses Pulumi to manage their online retail store.
 This post explores a couple common questions that users ask when working with Pulumi; specifically, where should I store my Pulumi code?
 And how do I support multiple environments with Pulumi?
 This post will provide some guidance and recommended practices around these topics, using Zephyr and their online store as the use case.<!--more-->

 The ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application.
 However, it's important to note that these recommended practices will emerge over the course of the series---not all immediately, and not all in the beginning.
 This is a deliberate decision to allow you to see how Zephyr's use of Pulumi evolves as the company grows and their online retail store application changes to accommodate their growth.

-Here are links to all the blog posts in the series (entries below that are not linked are planned but haven't yet been published---this will get updated as new posts are published): <!--The names of these posts and the order in which we publish them is mutable-->
+Here are links to all the blog posts in the series (entries below that are not linked are planned but haven't yet been published---this will get updated as new posts are published):

-**Examining Recommended Practices: Code Placement and Stacks** (this post)
+**IaC Recommended Practices: Code Organization and Stacks** (this post)

-Examining Recommended Practices: Developer Stacks and Git Branches
+IaC Recommended Practices: Developer Stacks and Git Branches

-Examining Recommended Practices: Local Testing with Pulumi
+IaC Recommended Practices: Local Testing with Pulumi

-Examining Recommended Practices: Structuring Pulumi Projects
+IaC Recommended Practices: Structuring Pulumi Projects

-Examining Recommended Practices: Moving Infrastructure State Between Projects
+IaC Recommended Practices: Moving Infrastructure State Between Projects

-Examining Recommended Practices: Tying Stacks Together with Stack References
+IaC Recommended Practices: Tying Stacks Together with Stack References

-Examining Recommended Practices: Evolving the Application
+IaC Recommended Practices: Evolving the Application

-Examining Recommended Practices: Adding Pulumi Deployments
+IaC Recommended Practices: Adding Pulumi Deployments

-Examining Recommended Practices: Refactoring for Reuse
+IaC Recommended Practices: Refactoring for Reuse

 ## Setting up the scenario

 Zephyr is short for Zephyr Archaeotech Emporium, the fictional company in our scenario.
-Zephyr is an online retailer that specializes in the sale of "rare arcane artifacts and their replicas."
+Zephyr is an online retailer that specializes in the sale of "rare arcane artifacts and replicas."
 Over the past few years, the company has experienced a significant increase in its online presence, making it easier for customers to purchase unique and mysterious items.
 Zephyr's collection includes a variety of rare and unusual objects that are difficult to find elsewhere, making it a popular destination for collectors, enthusiasts, and adventurers.

 ## Reviewing the application